Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 Cats naturally like leafy greens, and spinach carries quite a few beneficial vitamins for your cat.
 Although, avoid feeding spinach to cats that have kidney or bladder (urinary) problems due to the calcium content in spinach and other high levels of vitamins.

 Cats can definitely eat winter squash.
-It can be serve either pureed or chopped, but it is best served pureed.
+It can be served either pureed or chopped, but it is best served pureed.
 Winter squash offers a variety of healthy vitamins and minerals like vitamin B, C, potassium, and magnesium, in addition to healthy amounts of fiber.